davidodejobi/Daily-Learning-Log/Study/Introduction to Electric Circuits and Electronics/Week 1 - D.C Circuits/Introductory Video.md

 1. DC circuits are the foundation of electronic understanding.
 2. Faulty circuits manifest as everyday tech problems; knowing circuit basics allows troubleshooting.
 3. Familiarity with core components prepares you for deeper topics like AC analysis, impedance, and semiconductor devices.

----

-**Next up:** Dive deeper into Ohm’s Law and resistor networks to quantify how voltage, current, and resistance interact in DC circuits.